quentinglorieux/doc-icr/content/en/graphic-settings.md

 ## Changing banner image for a section

-Banners can be changing on Admnistrator Interface, for example Publications/Publications settings.
+Banners can be changed on Admnistrator Interface, for example **Publications/Publications settings**.

 1. Remove the banner image you want to change.
 2. Drag and drop the new image (and go directly to #6) or choose image on media library.